Home > Historic photographs > Landscape

 Free postage and packing on all photograph orders

 Photographs can be supplied as A4 or A3 prints or as digital copies, which will be sent by email.
 The online watermark does not appear in photographs purchased.
 All photographs are subject to copyright restrictions and may not be published without permission.
-If you are ordering a digital copy, please select the ‘digital copies by email’ option in the delivery options at checkout.

 We use a high resolution 50 mega pixel Canon camera, mounted on a Guardian stand, which allows us to capture A0 plans comfortably without losing any clarity or definition.
 Plans larger than A0 are digitally stitched using Adobe Photoshop by experienced reprographic staff.
 Images are captured at a minimum resolution of 300dpi as TIFFS using Phase One capture software.